Kentico/xperience-by-kentico-lucene/docs/Usage-Guide.md

         typeof(MySearchModel),
         new StandardAnalyzer(Lucene.Net.Util.LuceneVersion.LUCENE_48),
         MySearchModel.IndexName,
-        indexPath: null,
-        new MyCustomIndexingStrategy()),
+        luceneIndexingStrategy: new MyCustomIndexingStrategy()),
 });
 ```

+You can add as many indexes as you want.
+Each index can have a different set of fields or store data for different [Content Types](https://docs.xperience.io/xp26/developers-and-admins/development/content-types).

 ### Rebuild the Search Index

+The index will initially be empty until you create or modify some content.

-Rebuild the index in Xperience's Administration within the Lucene application added by this library.
+To index all existing content, rebuild the index in Xperience's Administration within the Search application added by this library.

 ### Retrieve Content